TheKingOfLettuce/LettuceTalk.NetMQ/README.md

 **Server/Client**

-Using a single `LettuceTalk.NetMQ.NetMQServer`, you can establish communication to as many `LettuceTalk.NetMQ.NetMQPeer` as desired.
+Using a single `Lettuce.Talk.NetMQ.NetMQServer`, you can establish communication to as many `Lettuce.Talk.NetMQ.NetMQPeer` as desired.
 Clients must register themselves to the server with a unique ID.

 We will setup our server to track any clients who register to  periodically send a message to all clients and select a random client for a special message.